Tame homomorphisms of polytopal rings: Translation into Discrete Objects

 \section{Translation into Discrete Objects}

-The following is a description of how a graded homomorphism in $\Hom(k[P],k[Q])$ can be viewed as an affine integral map, and vice versa, and in this way we can translate polynomials in a polytopal ring into discrete objects.
-Here we will assume that there are no monomials in the kernel.
-This translation will aid in proving that certain homomorphisms are tame.
+A graded homomorphism in $\Hom(k[P],k[Q])$ can be viewed as an affine map from $\L(P)$ to $\mathbb{Z}_{+}^{l}$, and vice versa.
+In this case, ``affine" refers to a map admitting an affine extension to the corresponding affine hulls.
+By viewing a graded homomorphisms as an affine map, polynomials in a polytopal ring translate into discrete objects, which will aid in proving Theorem $1$.